RHEAGROUP/docupanel/README.md

 NuGet available at https://www.nuget.org/packages/DocuPanel/

 ## Usage ##
+To have a better understanding of DocuPanel we recommend you to read [our documentation](https://rheagroup.gitbooks.io/docupanel/).

 ### Quick Start ###
 To add DocuPanel to you project simply add this code block inside your view